FLX-20/graphql_beginner_guide/readme.md

     {"id": "7", "title": "The Lord of the Rings: The Return of the King", "author_id": "2"}, ]
 ```
-Then, we can begin implementing the two required GraphQL object types:
+Then, we can begin implementing the two required gql object types:
 AuthorType and BookType.
 These types represent authors and books, as well as their relationship with each other.
 The AuthorType is composed of four fields: a unique identifier, which is always required; the name of the author; the author's age; and a list of books written by the author.
 The lambda function in the books field serves as a deferred reference to BookType.
 It passes a callable function instead of immediately referencing BookType,